DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 ### main files
 * logic  -  Convert the dynamics from discrete/hybrid to differentiable to make sure we can rollouts the gratient

 * Simulator – runs the environment by applying actions to the model and returning the resulting next state & reward

 * Compiler -  Translate RDDL AST into JAX transition/reward functions.

-* Planner - to creat a planner and controller
+* Planner - Gradient-based planning and policy optimization for RDDL in JAX.

-* Model - Gradient-based learning of unknown RDDL parameters(non-fluents) in JAX.
+* Model - Gradient-based learning of unknown RDDL parameters (non-fluents) in JAX.

 * Tuning - Bayesian hyperparameter tuning for JAX planners via rollouts.
-* Planner - Gradient-based planning and policy optimization for RDDL in JAX.